Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 - **Registration friction.** Decentralized registries such as [CATalog (CHIP-55)](https://github.com/Yakuhito/chips/blob/xchandles/CHIPs/chip-0055.md) improve on bare indexers by committing content hashes on-chain, but they require a registration step and a fee per asset (a legitimate anti-DoS measure).
 For an issuer with many assets (a trading-card game with 1,000 cards has 1,000 distinct TAILs) that is a real, repeated cost to establish basic identity.
 - **No protocol provenance.** There is no immutable, on-chain binding from a CAT to the DID that issued it.
 Provenance, where it exists, is again an off-chain claim.

 NFTs face none of this, because their identity is intrinsic.
 Titled CAT brings that property to the rest of the asset spectrum.
+Committing identity on-chain rather than to off-chain infrastructure also keeps the data permanent and decentralized while routing value to farmers through transaction fees.

 ### Registries solve curation, not the primitive gap

-It is worth being precise about what a registry does and does not address, because Titled CAT does not eliminate the need for one entirely.

 A registry solves two distinct problems: it can *store* identity data, and it can *curate* which assets are considered "official."

-Titled CAT addresses the first by making identity intrinsic to the asset.
-With a Titled CAT there is no longer any need to *register* a token merely to establish what it is.
+Titled CAT addresses only the first, by making identity intrinsic, so a token no longer needs to be *registered* merely to establish what it is.

-Titled CATs do **not** solve curation.
-Anyone can mint a Titled CAT named "wUSDC.b" with their own DID.
-Deciding *which* DID is the legitimate issuer remains an off-chain, venue-specific judgment, exactly as it is for NFT1 collections today (wallets and marketplaces recognize the genuine Chia Network DID and ignore impostors).

-Titled CAT removes the need to *pay to register identity*.
-Titled CAT preserves the ecosystem's ability to curate trusted issuers.
-The two are complementary, and the Rationale below treats the relationship to CATalog in detail.
+Titled CAT does **not** solve curation.
+Anyone can mint a Titled CAT named "wUSDC.b" with their own DID, and deciding *which* DID is the legitimate issuer remains an off-chain, venue-specific judgment, exactly as for NFT1 collections today.
+So Titled CAT removes the need to *pay to register identity* without removing the ecosystem's ability to curate trusted issuers.
+The two are complementary, and the Rationale treats the relationship to CATalog in detail.

-### What a Titled CAT adds

-- **An immutable, intrinsic title.** Name, ticker, precision, content hashes, royalty configuration, and supply caps are committed at creation and bound to the token by construction.
-This data is not stored in a separate, mutable, lookup-able record.
-- **DID-rooted provenance for any CAT.** A creator DID, curried immutably, gives a Titled CAT the same NFT1-grade provenance: any Unit can be traced cryptographically to the DID that issued it.
-- **At no per-transfer cost.** The Title Singleton is spent only when supply changes.
-Ordinary transfers are ordinary CAT spends.
-A Titled CAT with no royalty layer is exactly as cheap to move as a bare CAT2.
-- **Optional royalties and revocability.** The CHIP-56 Fee Layer (royalties on Offer settlement) and the CHIP-38 revocation layer (issuer revocation for regulated or entitlement use) compose cleanly when wanted, and are absent when not.
-- **Ecosystem alignment.** Committing identity on-chain rather than to off-chain infrastructure routes value to farmers through transaction fees and keeps the data decentralized and permanent.

 ### One primitive across the fungibility spectrum

-Because `precision` is only a display commitment and the identity machinery is opt-in and touched only at supply changes, a *single* standard serves the entire spectrum of assets that want on-chain identity:
+A *single* standard serves the entire spectrum of assets that want on-chain identity:

 - **Fully fungible with identity**: stablecoins, wrapped assets, governance and utility tokens.
 The issuer wants a verifiable, immutable name/ticker and DID provenance, and typically no royalty.
 (Divisible, `precision ≥ 10`.)
 - **Fractional claims**: tokenized commodities (gold by the gram), carbon credits, fractional real estate, streaming-royalty shares.
 The metadata describes the underlying asset.
 - **Indivisible editioned assets**: trading cards, event tickets, coupons and loyalty rewards, music editions, proof-of-attendance tokens, in-game items at scale, redemption vouchers.
 The image and metadata are the asset's identity, the supply is finite, and royalties or revocability are often wanted.
 (Indivisible, `precision = 1`.)

-What otherwise requires CAT2 *plus* a registry *plus* a separate indivisible-token standard collapses into one primitive, configured by `precision` alone.
-The indivisible case is specified in full below and is the natural home for the large class of "fungible within a class, distinct across classes" assets that fit neither NFT1 (which would require one singleton per Unit and is wrong in principle since the Units are *meant* to be interchangeable) nor bare CAT2 (which has nowhere on-chain for the artwork hash, creator DID, or edition cap that give the asset its identity).

-### Use cases and precedent

-The fungible-identity case is motivated by the daily reality of CAT impersonation and the friction of registry-based identity described above.
-The indivisible-token case has strong cross-chain precedent: Ethereum's ERC-1155 (the Multi Token Standard), introduced by Enjin in 2017 and finalized in 2019, established the pattern of many interchangeable tokens per class with class-level identity, and has seen broad adoption in blockchain gaming, ticketing, and tokenized real-world assets.
+The indivisible end of this range has strong cross-chain precedent.
+Ethereum's ERC-1155 (the Multi Token Standard), introduced by Enjin in 2017 and finalized in 2019, established the pattern of many interchangeable tokens per class with class-level identity, and saw broad adoption in blockchain gaming, ticketing, and tokenized real-world assets.
 Solana's Metaplex and Flow's Cadence resources offer comparable primitives.
-The consistent lesson is that "fungible within a class, distinct across classes" is a genuinely useful shape that neither a pure NFT nor a pure fungible token serves well.
+The consistent lesson is that "fungible within a class, distinct across classes" is a useful shape that neither a pure NFT nor a pure fungible token serves well.
 Titled CAT brings that shape to Chia *and* generalizes it: the same machinery that makes a trading card's identity verifiable makes a stablecoin's identity verifiable.

 ### Technical feasibility